 Up to 20 percent of invasive breast cancers are classified as triple negative, which refers to the fact that the cancer is estrogen receptor negative (ER-), progesterone receptor negative (ER-), and HER2/neu negative.
 In other words, triple negative breast cancers do not express receptors for estrogen or progesterone and do not overexpress HER2.
 Triple negative breast cancer is also classified as basal or basal-like breast cancer by some researchers.

 Treatments that reduce the production of estrogen or block its effects in the body are not useful for this type of breast cancer.
 Women with metabolic syndrome are more likely to have triple negative breast cancer upon diagnosis than women without it.
 Systemic inflammation has been shown to increase the metastatic behavior of triple negative breast cancer cells.

 Characteristics of women with triple negative breast cancer

 Women diagnosed with triple negative breast cancer are more likely to be premenopausal than women with hormone receptor positive breast cancer.
-They are also more likely to be African American or Latina; among U.S. breast cancer patients, approximately 12% of Caucasians, 20% of Latinas, and 28% of African Americans have triple negative breast cancer.
+They are also more likely to be African American or Latina; among U.S. breast cancer patients, approximately 12% of non-Hispanic white, 20% of Latinas, and 28% of African Americans have triple negative breast cancer.
 One study found that 48% of BRCA1 mutation carriers had triple negative breast cancer compared to only 12% of noncarriers.

 Some prescription drugs can increase ER-/PR-/HER2- risk